kasparsd/wp-docs-md/docs/wp-adv-admin-handbook.md

 ```

-That’s all 🙂 ## Method II (With URL change)
+That’s all 🙂

+## Method II (With URL change)

 ### Moving process

 *(p.s.
-If you’ve already installed WP in subdirectory, some steps might be already done automatically).*1.
-Create the new location for the core WordPress files to be stored—we will use `/wordpress` in our examples.
+If you’ve already installed WP in subdirectory, some steps might be already done automatically).*

+1. Create the new location for the core WordPress files to be stored—we will use `/wordpress` in our examples.
 On Linux, use `mkdir wordpress` from your `www` directory.
 You’ll probably want to use `chown apache:apache` on the `wordpress` directory you created.
 2. Go to the [General](https://wordpress.org/documentation/article/administration-screens/#settings-configuration-settings) screen.
 3. In **WordPress address (URL):** set the address of your main WordPress core files.
 Example: `https://example.com/wordpress`.
 4. In **Site address (URL):** set root directory’s URL.
 Example: `https://example.com`.